paulmbui20/acerschoolappapi/README.md

    pip install -r requirements.txt
    ```

-4. Create a `.env` file in the project root with the necessary environment variables (similar to `.env-docker` but with appropriate local settings).
+4. Create a `.env` file in the project root with the necessary environment variables
 5. Run migrations:
    ```bash
    python manage.py makemigrations